s559234/s559234/README.md

 -  Born in Suryapet
 - 🔭 I’m currently working on GitHub
 - 🌱 I’m currently learning Web Apps
-- 💬 Ask me about Nothing
+- 💬 Ask me about Movies
-- ⚡ Fun fact: Endiiii eeee goolaaaaaa
+- ⚡ How to reach me : saivoleteprashanth@gmail.com